Head-twitch response: Description

 The effective doses (ED_{50}) of numerous serotonergic psychedelics in producing the HTR have been reviewed as well as correlated with human psychedelic doses.

+Different psychedelic and related drugs show differences in efficacy in inducing the HTR, which is quantified by number of or maximal head twitches in a given time period.
+Although potency in inducing the HTR strongly correlates with hallucinogenic doses in humans, it is unclear whether magnitude of HTR can be considered a proxy of degree of psychedelic effects, for instance ranging from mild to strong hallucinogenic effects, as this subject has not been rigorously assessed.
+It is notable in this regard that psilocin shows a similar maximal HTR as the non-hallucinogenic Ariadne and related compounds (both ~15–25 head twitches per 15 minutes).
+Consequently, cautious interpretation of HTR degree is required, for instance when comparing it across different chemical scaffolds or when assessing novel drugs with no human data.

 The HTR is also known to occur in rabbits and certain mole-like shrews such as the least shrew.
 Conversely, it does not occur in other species like primates or humans.
 However, HTR-like behaviors are also induced by psychedelics in certain other animal species, for instance cats and stump-tailed macaque monkeys.
 Other related behaviors to head twitches induced by serotonergic agents in animals include ear scratching in mice, limb jerks or flicks in cats, head bobs in rabbits, and body scratches.
 However, other behaviors induced by psychedelics may not be as reliable as the HTR.
 In addition, ear scratches appear to be mediated primarily by activation of the serotonin 5-HT_{2C} receptor rather than by activation of the serotonin 5-HT_{2A} receptor.
 On the other hand, psychedelic-induced head bobs in rabbits appear to be mediated specifically by central serotonin 5-HT_{2A} receptor activation.